bernhardberger/RedShiftTester/README.md

 *needs OpenXR Toolkit >1.3.0 and only works on Varjo in Varjo Base OpenXR

 ### Known Issues:

+#### Incompatibility of this Test-App with OpenXR Motion Compensation:
-- if you're using OpenXR Motion Compensation (), you will need to disable OXRMC for this app.
+- if you're using OpenXR Motion Compensation, you will need to disable OXRMC for this app.
+Create the following .ini file if it doesn't already exist and set `enabled=0` in the `[startup]` section.

-`%APPDATA%\..\Local\OpenXR-MotionCompensation\RedShiftCalibration.ini`:
+**%APPDATA%\\..\Local\OpenXR-MotionCompensation\RedShiftCalibration.ini:**
 ```ini
 [startup]
 enabled=0